-The 1950′ were a time.
-We shouldn’t live like it’s the 50s in terms of women’s rights, LGBTQ rights, racism etc. However, it was the 50s and 60s that was the pivotal time in plastic and why we’re so overreliant today.
+The 1950′ were an interesting time to put it lightly.
+We shouldn’t live like it’s the 50s in terms of women’s rights, LGBTQ rights, racism etc. However, it was the 50s and 60s that was the pivotal time in plastic and why we’re so over reliant on it today.
 We need to go back to the basics, we lived greener before we can do it again.

 Since then fast-fashion has exploded and is taking the planet down with it.
-Morally fast-fashion is filthy too, as a woman in Northern Ireland found a note crying for help inside a pair of Primark trousers!
-The emissions given off from fast-fashion are more than all the emissions coming from international flights and shipping together!
+Morally fast-fashion is filthy too, as a woman in Northern Ireland reportedly found a note crying for help inside a pair of Primark trousers. woman in Northern Ireland found a note crying for help inside a pair of Primark trousers!
+The emissions associated with fast-fashion are higher than international flights and shipping combined.